-“While we know that white sharks survive following tagging, we don’t want to discount the possibility that stress can lead to longer recovery periods,” says Bowlby.
+“While we know that white sharks survive following tagging, we don’t want to discount the possibility that stress can lead to longer recovery periods,” said Bowlby.

 “They remain in Canadian waters for a brief period following tagging.
 Employing minimally invasive handling practices becomes important to obtain an accurate understanding of natural distribution and behaviour for recovery planning.”

 What tagging can teach

 Unlike terrestrial animals that can be monitored from birth to death, aquatic animals are exceptionally difficult to observe in their respective environments.
 Bowlby uses a combination of acoustic and satellite tags to conduct her research in pursuit of acquiring different types of information.